HPCarey/hokkaido-tours2/README.md

 This section also contains the footer with social media links.

 #### Community
+* This section contains a second hero image as a background image, a heading with some text explaining about the community and how to get involved.

+* There is form where users can become members to get accesss to past articles and newsletter as well as to the online All About Tea community chat and message board.
+    * The form contains 3 input fields for first name, last name and email address, which are required for form validation.

-This section contains a second hero image as a background image, a heading with some text explaining about the community and how to get involved.
-Below this is a form where users can become members to get accesss to past articles and newsletter as well as to the online All About Tea community chat and message board.
-They have the option to subscribe to the monthly newleatter to receive news about tea production and sales, as well as events and featured articles.
-There is also a Contact section featuring an email, phone number and address for the base of operations in Dublin, as well as an embedded google maps location.
+    * Within the form, users have the option to  subscribe to the monthly newsletter to receive news about tea production and sales, as well as events and featured articles.
+This is also a required field in the form of 2 radio buttons.

+    * Lastly there is a submit button that will only validate the submission if all required fields have been filled in using the correct input type.

+    * The user is taken to a validation page upon completing the form which has been set up using action="validation.html.
+No data is actually being collected.

+* There is also a Contact section featuring an email, phone number and address for the base of operations in Dublin, as well as an embedded google maps location.

-#### Validatio page
+#### Validation page
 This page displays a "Thank You" message once users have signed up to become members. iT feature the same hero image as the community page and the same contact information and map.

 ### Features left to implement